Policy Analysis Market: Opposition

 At a July 28, 2003, press conference, US Senators Byron L. Dorgan (D-ND) and Ron Wyden (D-OR) claimed that PAM would allow trading in such events as coups d'états, assassinations, and terrorist attacks, due to such events appearing on interface pictures on the project website.
 "On the web site, as a backdrop to bold text, were faint background sample screens.
 In a small (less than 2 percent) section of two such screens, Polk had included as colorful examples of possible miscellaneous items an assassination of Yasser Arafat, a missile attack by North Korea, and the overthrow of the king of Jordan."

 They denounced the idea, with Wyden stating, "The idea of a federal betting parlor on atrocities and terrorism is ridiculous and it's grotesque", while Dorgan called it "useless, offensive and unbelievably stupid".
 Other critics offered similar outrage.
 Within less than a day, the Pentagon announced the cancellation of PAM, and by the end of the week John Poindexter, head of the DARPA unit responsible for developing it, had offered his resignation.
+He left a month later, on Aug.
+13th, 2003, insisting his controversial anti-terrorist program was largely misunderstood.

 PAM had first been proposed and funded in 2001, (Note: "DARPA's first call for proposals went out in May 2001 under the name "Electronic Market-Based Decision Support."
 The call basically said, 'We've heard this works elsewhere; show us it works for problems we care about.'
 Proposals were due in August, and by December two firms had won SBIR (small business independent research) grants.")
 Poindexter joined DARPA in December 2002, and Hanson claimed that Poindexter "actually had little involvement with PAM".